Open Section Menu ^

 Variable-Rate State Motor Fuel Taxes

 This page contains the latest information on variable-rate state motor fuel taxes.
+Scroll down to view the full report.
 A map is available as well as a chart with information on each state’s gas tax and fees.

 This document provides general information on some of the variable rate strategies states are using to fund transportation investments.